wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-creating-oracle-database-virtual-machine.md

 	![](./media/virtual-machines-creating-oracle-database-virtual-machine/image9.png)

 ##Allowing your database to be reached remotely
-To allow your database to be reached remotely (for example, from a client computer running Java code), you’ll need to start the database listener, open port 1521 in your virtual machine’s firewall, and create a public endpoint for port 1521.
+To allow your database to be reached remotely (for example, from a client computer running Java code), you'll need to start the database listener, open port 1521 in your virtual machine's firewall, and create a public endpoint for port 1521.

 ### Start the database listener
 1. Log in to your VM.